ryuken73/vizceral_custom/README.md

-# Vizceral Example with dynamic traffic data
+# Vizceral Example with live traffic data
   This is a clone of [Vizceral Example](https://github.com/netflix/vizceral-example) with which you can vary traffic data and verify resulting vizualization.

 # Setup